-Oregon Adaptive Sports (OAS) recently held their annual "Heroes in Sisters" day at Hoodoo, one of the most supportive resorts for adaptive skiing in the Northwest.
-This author was privileged to attend, to ski with them, and to take video and photos.
-As described on their website, OAS is "one of over 80 chapters of Disabled Sports USA, a non-profit organization that serves over 60,000 people nationwide.
-Being the largest adaptive ski program in the state of Oregon, OAS is committed to providing safe and affordable recreation experiences for people with disabilities."
+Twenty years ago, some passionate local members of the ski community came together to provide snow opportunities to members of the community with disabilities.
+Today, Oregon Adaptive Sports (OAS) is the premiere adaptive sports organization in the Pacific Northwest providing a range of year-round programs.
+OAS is one of over 120 chapters of Disabled Sports USA, a non-profit organization that serves over 60,000 people nationwide.
+Being the largest adaptive ski program in the state of Oregon, OAS is committed to providing safe and affordable recreation experiences for people with disabilities.
 Go to the OAS website for more information and a listing of upcoming events.

 Mt.
 Bachelor is, along with Hoodoo, home base for the Oregon Adaptive Sports organization.
-Enjoy this video about the Dirkson Derby, a fund raiser held on the mountain in 2009.
+Enjoy this video about OAS.

 It's time everyone who enjoys our great Northwest winter sports environment becomes more than familiar with adaptive snow sports and get to know those persons for whom adaptive skiing is a means to an end.

 Think about it.
 Meditate on it.
 But in the end, get out and enjoy, both the wonderful Northwest environment, and your fellow outdoor enthusiasts.